chrisant996/clink/docs/clink.md

 **Command Line Editing Improvements**

 Clink supercharges the command line with new input editing commands and configurable key bindings.
+For example,

 - <kbd>Alt</kbd>-<kbd>H</kbd> to display all key bindings.
 - <kbd>Tab</kbd> for completion.